 These are the settings used to test these headphones.
 Our results are only valid when listening using these settings.

-The noise isolation performance is mediocre.
+The noise isolation performance is passable.
 While they're decent at blocking out background speech, they don't do much to help against the low rumbles of bus or plane engines.
-However, they do an outstanding job at isolating noises in the treble range, though, like the sounds made by an A/C unit.
+They do an outstanding job isolating noises in the treble range, though, like the sounds made by an A/C unit.

-The Turtle Beach Battle Buds's leakage is excellent.
+The Turtle Beach Battle Buds' leakage is fantastic.
 You should be able to turn your music up to help block out background noise without bothering those around you.

-The recording quality of the microphone is decent.
+The microphone's recording quality is decent.
 Thanks in part to the fact that these are wired headphones that don't use a Bluetooth connection, your voice will be clear and easy to understand.

-The boom microphone on these headphones does a decent job with noise handling.
+The boom microphone on these headphones does a decent job with noise handling and it performs better than the similarly designed SteelSeries TUSQ's mic.
 Even in noisy environments, the person you're speaking to should be able to hear you fairly clearly.